letolabs/the-little-cloud-foundry-book/en/cf.md

 Droplet Execution Agent.
 A process which manages the running application instances.

-### devops
+### dev-ops

-The boundary layer between development and operations is referred to as "devops".
+The boundary layer between development and operations is referred to as "dev-ops".
+It is characterized by the best practices of operations and development coming together, TODO: EXAMPLE.

 ### droplet